shahnurarefinbd/bitcoin/readme.txt

-We have used macbook intel processor to run this program how ever it didn't work MacBook Pro M1.
+We have used macbook intel processor to run this program however it didn't work on MacBook Pro M1.

-We have created three initial users

-Username / password
+Please create two folders inside node1 before executing program, because due to security purpose, I have deleted both :
-1. arefin / 1
+1. myPrivateKey
-2. arif / 1
+2. pubkeys
-3. s / 1

 Note :